The Burst Sonic is solid performing electric toothbrush, that delivers ultimate value via the subscription service.

 I personally prefer the cleaning sensation of Oral-B, but would happily use the more gentle brushing experience of Burst.

 There is no reason for me to believe Burst was doing a bad job of cleaning the teeth, it certainly managed to remove the plaque build-up I had.

 A handy little addition on the back of the brush head are a series of raised dots (complete with the Burst smiley face – I like this).
 This is a tongue cleaner.
 Pass this over the tongue or over the inside cheeks to help remove more bacteria from the mouth.

 You might like to know that it is perfectly fine to use Burst with braces too.
 No special brush head required.

 The brush heads are designed to be replaced every 3 months on average.
-This is the beauty of the Burst subscription programme, they are automatically delivered to your door right round the time that you need them.
+This is the beauty of the Burst subscription program, they are automatically delivered to your door right around the time that you need them.

 There is just the 1 style of brush head as I have previously mentioned and whilst the default subscription is $6 every 3 months for 1 brush head, you can login to your account and change the frequency from 1, 2 or 3 months.